Flummidill/Ethical-Use-Software-License/README.md

 ## Why I Created this License

-Many other Open-Source licenses allow corporations to profit from open-source work by adding monetisation or Premium Acess.
+Many other Open-Source licenses allow corporations to profit from open-source work by adding monetization through Premium Acess.

 Therefore, I created the EUSL to ensure that: